CJOlsen/todo-list/README.md

 ## todo list

+THIS PROJECT BRANCH IS NO LONGER UNDER DEVELOPMENT.
+ACTIVE DEVELOPMENT IS AT: github.com/CJOlsen/tiling-todo

 ## description

 this is just a little todo list app that I made to get used to the